umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-9-to-10/index.md

 ## Step 1: Clone down your environment

-* Create a backup of the database from your project, see the [Database backups](https://our.umbraco.com/documentation/umbraco-cloud/Databases/Backups/) article or clone down the project and take a backup of the local Database (Make sure to restore the content from your cloud environment).
+* Create a backup of the database
+  * Directly from your environment.
+See the [Database backups](https://our.umbraco.com/documentation/umbraco-cloud/Databases/Backups/) article
+  * Or clone down and restore the project, and take a backup of the local Database.

 * On the Cloud portal, go to the project that you wish to upgrade and navigate to **Settings** -> **Advanced**.
 Scroll down to **Runtime Settings** section and **Enable .NET 6 for your Umbraco 9 install** for each environment of your cloud project.